State College Did Not Legalize Marijuana Use

-While the State College Borough’s decision to pass an ordinance to create a summary, non-traffic violation to cover people who possess less than 30 grams of marijuana is being touted as a “decriminalization of marijuana,” that simply is not the case.
-The misdemeanor offense of Possession of a Small Amount of Marijuana under 35 P.S. § 780-113(a)(31) remains viable and on the books.
-More importantly, the other charges associated with marijuana, such as a misdemeanor Possession of Drug Paraphernalia and a felony charge of Delivery of Marijuana remain the law in Pennsylvania, and no State College Borough ordinance was created to deal with those charges.
+While the State College Borough’s decision to pass an ordinance to create non-criminal charge to use if people possess less than 30 grams of marijuana is being touted as a “decriminalization of marijuana,” that simply is not the case.
+First, a police officer in State College may use the ordinance violation, but the officer is NOT required to use that violation and can instead still file a criminal charge.
+The misdemeanor offense of Possession of a Small Amount of Marijuana under 35 P.S. § 780-113(a)(31) remains viable and on the books, and the officer is permitted to use this charge.
+A person possessing less than 30 grams of marijuana does not have a legal right to be charged with the ordinance violation.
+Also, it must be noted that charges associated with marijuana, such as a misdemeanor Possession of Drug Paraphernalia and a felony charge of Delivery of Marijuana remain the law in Pennsylvania, and no State College Borough ordinance was created to deal with those charges.

 Marijuana Delivery Is a Felony

 The news of State College’s “decriminalization of marijuana” is going to spread across the University Park Campus of State College very quickly.
 I fear that Penn State students who return to State College and University Park in the fall of 2016 will assume that everything to do with marijuana is now decriminalized and thereby permitted.
 The problem is that only possession of marijuana has been exempted from criminal charges.